You wake up with a sore throat, and immediately your mind starts to rumble and twist: a post-nasal drip from allergies? Or COVID 19?

-You’ve heard you really shouldn’t physically visit your doctor until symptoms demand it.
+You’ve heard you really shouldn’t physically visit your doctor or clinic until symptoms demand it.
 But when is it time?
 And what should you do now?

 First, don’t panic.
 Yes, this is a scary time, but late-spring colds and allergies are not new and they’re certainly not uncommon.

 Our clinic for menopause, we’re opening up our telemedicine services to help women get medical attention for gynecological or primary care issues without taking the risk of going to their doctor’s office or clinic.

 We talked to two of our telemed docs, Dr. Lisa Savage and Dr. Kristen Innes, about the services they offer, both during “normal” times, and now, during the COVID 19 crisis.

 According to Dr. Innes, the Gennev doctors, who are all OB/GYNs, generally provide counseling on menopause and perimenopausal issues such as hot flashes, sleep pattern changes, mood and weight concerns, and so on.